Neovim: Plugins to get started

 What's next?

 Next step is to make Neovim really understand our code: have it autocomplete variables, setup jump to definition, rename variables, all that good stuff.
-To achieve this I recommend using the builtin LSP client, configure it using nvim-lspconfig and then setup autocomplete with nvim-cmp.
-But doing that is not exactly easy, I made another guide specifically for this:
+To achieve this I recommend using the builtin LSP client, configure it using nvim-lspconfig.
+I made another guide specifically for this:

 Have any question?
-Feel free to leave a comment in one of these platform where I have shared this:
+Feel free to leave a comment on dev.to .

 You can reach out to me on social media: